 Where the parties resolve the dispute through mediation, they may execute a settlement agreement that needs to be approved by the court and court proceedings will be terminated.
 If one of the parties refuses to comply with the terms of the settlement agreement approved by the court, the other party may seek to enforce the agreement in a state court.

 Kyrgyzstan is a party to a number of bilateral and multilateral agreements that grant investors the right to arbitrate disputes over their investments in Kyrgyzstan.
-These treaties include the Energy Charter Treaty dated 17 December 1994, as well as BITs and multilateral treaties executed with CIS countries and members of the Eurasian Economic Union.
+These treaties include the Energy Charter Treaty dated 17 December 1994, as well as bilateral investment treaties and multilateral treaties executed with CIS jurisdictions and members of the Eurasian Economic Union.

-It should be noted that while the Kyrgyz Parliament ratified the ICSID Convention in 1997, the Kyrgyz government still has not submitted the relevant documents to the ICSID.
-Therefore, as of today, the Kyrgyz Republic is not a party to the ICSID Convention.
+It should be noted that while the Kyrgyz Parliament ratified the ICSID Convention in 1997, only in April 2022 the Kyrgyz Government submitted the relevant documents to the ICSID and the Kyrgyz Republic became a party to the ICSID Convention.